top of page

 These illustrations are simultaneously poetic and tragic.
 And it's not as though the effort was scrapped with the closing of the store: Even when Blockbuster was operational, shelves were placed in front of the drawings.
 I'd love to know what happened.

 This store was a bit of a drive from where I live, so I seldom rented from it.
-I did buy some XBOX games from here, and I tried to get them to stock Peter Rottentail, a Mark Polonia film.
+I did buy some XBOX games from here, and I tried to get them to stock Peter Rottentail, a Polonia Bros.
+Entertainment film.

 UPDATE: As of October 2023, this location has been demolished.